charlottedawnwatson/data-analytics-portfolio/sql-projects/nhs-data-cleaning-analysis/README.md

 ### Organisation names

 The script standardises common abbreviations and punctuation.
 It deliberately does **not** automatically replace `NHS Trust` with `NHS FT`, because NHS Trusts and NHS Foundation Trusts are different legal organisation types.
-A verified reference table should be used for organisational mapping.

 ## Analysis included